electron/governance/wg-releases/README.md

 ## Rules for Membership
 1. Attend three consecutive meetings
-2. Request entry into Releases Working Group
+2. Request entry into Releases Working Group by asking the current Chair
-3. Entry request is voted on at a subsequent meeting, during a portion of the weekly meeting which the requester does not attend
+3. Entry request is voted on at a subsequent meeting, during a portion of the meeting which the requester shall not attend
 4. Record outcome

 ## Meeting Schedule